Recall

 When you use your recall in the real world chances are that when your dog returns you will be reaching out to them and clipping them onto their lead.
 This can sometimes spook our dogs and they may run away or dance out of your reach when you try this.
 This can sometimes even turn into a fun game of catch me if you can for your dog.
 To avoid this when you practice your recall condition the leash into it.

-Repeat step 1 - however this time when the dog comes to you hold their collar, click the leash clip as if you have clipped them on and then reward them.
+Repeat the exercises in step 1 - This time when the dog comes to you hold their collar, click the leash clip (you only need to make the sound not attach the leash) then reward them.

-Now throw a second piece of food a short distance away while keeping a hold of the collar and say, LETS GO then release the collar and walk with / follow your dog to the food on the floor.
+Now throw a second piece of food a short distance away while keeping a hold of the collar and say, LETS GO then release the collar and walk with / follow your dog to the food on the floor, or have your dog chase you.

 Step 3.
 Adding the value:

-Start pairing different rewards like a game, of fetch or tug, the opportunity to Go, Sniff, access to certain areas or even to the outside and even the opportunity to meet other dogs and people with your recall command.
+Start pairing the reward for recall with different types of reinforcement like a game, of fetch or tug, the opportunity to Go, Sniff, access to certain areas or even to the outside and even the opportunity to meet other dogs and people.

-You can do this outside by having your dog in a long line. when they see something they would like to get (and is safe for them to go to) simply let them get to the end of the line, then say the COME command. when the dog orientates back to you, repeat step 2 but this time follow them to whatever it is they were wanting to get to.
+You can do this outside by having your dog in a long line.
+When they see something they would like to get (and is safe for them to go to) simply let them get to the end of the line, then say the COME command.
+When the dog orientates back to you, repeat step 2 but this time follow them to whatever it is they wanted to get to.

 Tips:-